 We can’t say enough about interval training.
 When we are doing interval training as a regular part of our workout plan, we get faster.
 It is as simple as that.

 Interval training means varying the intensity of your workout segments, and getting the heart rate up for a period of time and then letting it drop back down.
 A Fartlek — the legendary Swedish workout running routine — is perhaps the most unscientific and entry-level version of the interval workout.
 You basically run hard or a few minutes, jog or walk for a few, and repeat.
+Doing this regularly while running will help you develop stronger, sprinter-style legs with more pronounced muscle — not your typical runners legs.

 More precise interval training involves having a watch or even a coach who can tell you when to press hard, and when to back off.
 The idea is that your heart raise will increase and decrease with each phase, improving your conditioning.